Includes special features of this country’s banking system and rules/laws that might impact U.S. business.

 Methods of Payment

 Exports to Malaysia may be financed through cash in advance, open account, or letters of credit issued to importers by banks in Malaysia.
 Financing is readily available in the domestic market to Malaysian importers.
-Exporters requiring credit ratings can obtain them from two local credit rating institutions, the Rating Agency Malaysia Berhad (RAM),) and the Malaysian Rating Corp.
+Exporters requiring credit ratings can obtain them from two local credit rating institutions, the RAM, and the Malaysian Rating Corp.
 Berhad (MARC).

 The structure of the Malaysian financial system has evolved to become less fragmented through consolidation and rationalization.
-Bank Negara Malaysia (BNM), the country’s central bank, directed the merger of Malaysia’s local banking institutions into ten anchor banks, which was completed in 2002.
+BNM, the country’s central bank, directed the merger of Malaysia’s local banking institutions into ten anchor banks, which was completed in 2002.
 The government encouraged further mergers among the local banking institutions to ensure competitiveness with international banks.
-As of 2020, there are eight local banks in the country.
+As of 2021, there are eight local banks in the country.
 BNM licenses and regulates businesses such as commercial banking, investment banking, Islamic banking, and money brokering.

 Malaysia’s Islamic finance industry has been in existence for over 30 years and is governed by the Islamic Banking Act 1983.
-In 2020, Malaysia’s Islamic banking assets reached US$65.6 billion, with an average growth rate of 18-20% annually.
+In 2020, Malaysia’s Islamic banking assets reached $65.6 billion, with an average growth rate of 18-20 percent annually.

-Malaysia has a significant number of full-fledged Islamic banks, including several foreign-owned entities, conventional institutions that have established Islamic subsidiaries, and also entities that are conducting foreign currency business.
-All financial institutions are permitted to conduct both ringgit and non-ringgit businesses.
-As of April 2020, there are 16 Islamic local and foreign banks operating in Malaysia.
+Malaysia has a significant number of full-fledged Islamic banks, including several foreign-owned entities, conventional institutions that have established Islamic subsidiaries, and entities that are conducting foreign currency business.
+All financial institutions are permitted to conduct national currency Malaysian Ringgit (RM) and non-RM businesses.
+As of July 2021, there are 16 Islamic local and foreign banks operating in Malaysia.
 Foreign banks with operations in Malaysia are allowed 100 percent equity participation.

 Foreign Exchange Controls

-Foreign Exchange Controls (FEC) in Malaysia is governed by the Exchange Control Act, 1953.
-The Controller of Foreign Exchange is the Governor of Bank Negara of Malaysia (BNM), who also acts as the foreign exchange dealings regulator in Malaysia.
-The Bank is committed to ensuring the Foreign Exchange Administration (FEA) rules continue to support and enhance the competitiveness of the economy through the creation of a more supportive and facilitative environment for trade, business and investment activities.
+Malaysian FEC is governed by the Exchange Control Act, 1953.
+The Controller of Foreign Exchange is the Governor of BNM, who also acts as the foreign exchange dealings regulator in Malaysia.
+The Bank is committed to ensuring the Foreign Exchange Administration rules continue to support and enhance the competitiveness of the economy through the creation of a more supportive and facilitative environment for trade, business and investment activities.

 Foreign Investment Committee (FIC) guidelines before June 30, 2009, states that any acquisition of property by foreign interest requires FIC approvals.
-Since the liberalization of FIC guidelines, the approval for property acquisition will be needed from the Economic Planning Unit (EPU) of the Prime Minister’s Department if the acquisition dilutes Bumiputra (Ethnic Malay) or government interest for properties exceeding RM20 million (approximately US$5.62 million).
-This acquisition encompasses direct or indirect (via shares).
+Since the FIC guidelines liberalization, the approval for property acquisition will be needed from the Economic Planning Unit of the Prime Minister’s Department if the acquisition dilutes Bumiputra or government interest for properties exceeding RM20 million (approximately $5.62 million).
+This acquisition encompasses direct or indirect via shares.

 Local banks in Malaysia have correspondent relationships with banks in the United States.